ethereum-optimism/kurtosis-test/README.md

     mock_run_sh.original
 ```

-`kurtestosis.mock` returns a `mock` struct described above.
+`kurtosistest.mock` returns a `mock` struct described above.
 This struct keeps track of all method calls along with their return values.
 It is currently not possible to restore the original method (due to the fact that every test function is run in isolation, this does not leak any mocks between tests).

 ## Development